 More than 60 years have passed since Irish-American director John Ford shot his classic movie The Quiet Man in Ireland.
-But interest in the film has never been stronger.
-Shot on location in the west of Ireland John Ford’s beloved romantic comedy The Quiet Man has been both reviled and celebrated for its larger-than-life portrayal of the Emerald Isle.
-Most of the Quiet Man outdoor scenes were shot in various locations in counties Galway and Mayo - mainly around the scenic Maam Valley on the shores of Lough Corrib, Ashford Castle and the nearby village of Cong.
+But interest in the movie has never been stronger.
+John Ford's beloved romantic comedy The Quiet Man has been both reviled and celebrated for its larger-than-life portrayal of the Emerald Isle.
+Lough Corrib, Ashford Castle and the nearby village of Cong .

-The famous Quiet Man Bridge (The Leam Bridge) is situated just before the town of Oughterard, (less the 10 minutes from Peacockes).
-The still-intact bridge was where Wayne’s character sat and heard his mother’s voice telling him about the white O’Morn Cottage.
-In the film the cottage can be seen in the background but sadly over the years it has been neglected, and Quiet Man fans have removed stones as souvenirs.
+The famous Quiet Man Bridge is located just before the town of Oughterard, (less the 10 minutes from Peacockes).
+The still-intact bridge was where Wayne's character sat and heard about the White O'Morn Cottage.
+In the film the cottage has been neglected, and Quiet Man fans have removed stones as memories.
 However, there is a replica of the cottage right beside Peacockes Hotel.

-Further north along the scenic shores of Lough Corrib to Cong and nearby Ashford Castle are many of the locations used for Castletown and Innisfree in the film.
-At the top of Cong village is Pat Cohan’s bar - one of the most photographed of all the Quiet Man locations.
-In fact, the property was never a pub and the interior shots were done in Hollywood.
+Further details on the history of Lough Corrib and Ashford Castle are many of the locations used for Castletown and Innisfree in the film.
+At the top of the village is Pat Cohan's bar - one of the most photographed of all the Quiet Man rentals.
+In fact, the property was never published and the interior shots were done in Hollywood.

 COPYRIGHT © Peacockes Hotel